 They can weigh up to a hundred pounds and can live for as many as 50 years.

-They have become extremely rare, mostly due to the damage to and consequently loss of their habitat, marine pollution, getting caught in fishing nets, etc. The harvesting of their eggs has been made illegal and research teams have taken up the project of conserving them through incubation and controlled environment suitable for hatching eggs.
+They have become extremely rare, mostly due to the damage to and consequently loss of their habitat, marine pollution, getting caught in fishing nets, etc. The harvesting of their eggs has been made illegal and research teams have taken up the project of conserving them through incubation and a controlled environment suitable for hatching eggs.

 4. Blue Whale (Balaenoptera musculus)